The Wild Flower Society

 The Magazine

 The Wild Flower Magazine is published four times a year, in spring, summer, autumn and winter.
 The magazine contains reports on field meetings and members’ record books, articles about specific plant species and places of botanical interest, means to aid identification and articles of general botanical interest.
-All members are encouraged to contribute articles, photos or illustrations. lf two members wish to share a copy of the magazine, one may pay a reduced subscription.
+All members are encouraged to contribute articles, photos or illustrations.
+If two members wish to share a copy of the magazine, one may pay a reduced subscription.

 Grant giving